AlexSiow/GettingAndCleaningData/CodeBook.md

 ```
 The `README.txt` contains information about the experiment and data files included in the data set.
 The `features_info.txt` describes the features used in this data set.

 The `features.txt` contains the complete list of variables of each feature vector.
 The `activity_labels.txt` contains the descriptive activity names.
-These files will be used in this assignment.
+These files will be used in this project.

 The data files found in the `train/Inertial Signals` and `test/Inertial Signals` directories are raw data captured in the experiment.
-These data files will not be used in this assignment.
+These data files will not be used in this project.

 The `train/subject_train.txt` contains the subjects in the training set.
 The `train/X_train.txt` is the features data in the training set.
 The `train/y_train.txt` contains the corresponding activities performed by the subjects in the training set.
-These files will be used in this assignment.
+These files will be used in this project.

 The `test/subject_test.txt` contains the subjects in the test set.
 The `test/X_test.txt` is the features data in the test set.
 The `test/y_test.txt` contains the corresponding activities performed by the subjects in the test set.
-These files will be used in this assignment.
+These files will be used in this project.

 ## The Tidy Data Set